by Ravindra Warang

 Even with immense promise, bioprinting must overcome several barriers:

-Getting enough viable, differentiated cells (especially patient-specific) is difficult, especially for complex organs.
+Getting enough viable, differentiated cells (especially patient-specific) is difficult, particularly for complex organs.
+These cell sourcing issues complicate the production of tissues that meet the standards of clinical-grade production.

 Bioprinted tissues don’t neatly fit into drug, device, or biologic categories.
-Approval pathways are still evolving.
+Regulatory gaps in bioprinting pose significant obstacles as approval pathways are still evolving, especially in light of FDA guidance on additive manufacturing.

 The Role of AI and Automation in Bioprinting’s Future

-Combined with robotics, AI will drive faster, safer, and more reproducible printing — making clinical-grade tissue production more accessible and affordable.
+Combined with robotics in bioprinting, AI will drive faster, safer, and more reproducible printing — making clinical-grade tissue production more accessible and affordable.
+This integration of automation in tissue production is revolutionizing the field.

 3D bioprinting in regenerative medicine isn’t science fiction anymore — but it’s not quite science routine either.
 We’re living in the in-between: where patches are real, organs are possible, and the potential is massive.